Çorlu: Ottoman era onwards

 In the late 18th century, when the Ottoman Empire began to decline in both military and economic power, the city found itself at the crossroads of numerous conflicts.
 Turkish refugees were settled in the city when the Ottomans lost control of Crimea to the Russians.
 The grandchildren of these refugees met the Russians themselves when Çorlu was briefly occupied by Russian troops during the Russo-Turkish War of 1877-1878.
 During the Balkan Wars of 1912–1913, Çorlu served as the command post for the Ottoman army, but was taken by Bulgarian troops in December 1912.; it was recaptured by Turkish forces during the Second Balkan War in July 1913. Çorlu was then occupied by Greek troops from 1920 to 1922 during the Turkish War of Independence, but was eventually ceded by Britain in accordance with the armistice of Mudanya.
+The Greeks of Çorlu (Tiroloi) then resettled in Ptolemaida after the population exchange.

 The city became a part of the Republic of Turkey following its foundation in 1923.
 It continues to be an important garrison for the Turkish army as the home of the 189th Infantry Regiment.
+At the 2013 Turkish local government reorganisation part of the district of Çorlu was detached to form the new district Ergene.